Bar Position and the Squat: The #1 MISTAKE You're Making

 /Is the bar rolling up your back when you squat?
 Perhaps it’s sliding down your back instead?
 Either way, if the barbell is moving around when you squat, there’s a solid chance you’ve got it in the wrong spot in the first place.
 Nailing down the correct bar position on the back is a common problem for new lifters (and experienced ones), so let’s fix this problem fast.

-A quick note: Everything in this article is much more easily seen and understood when demonstrated, so I’d strongly recommend watching the included (and very short) video.
+A quick note: Everything in this article is much more easily seen and understood when demonstrated, so I’d strongly recommend watching the included videos.

 With as narrow of a grip as you can obtain and with your shoulders retracted, your delts will nicely bunch up and form a secure shelf for the bar (see Figure 3).
 This will permit you to reach back with your hips and lean over as you descend so that you’re in a strong position to drive your hips up out of the hole at the bottom of the squat.